 Fact - Some acts of sexual abuse (for example oral and digital abuse) may leave no physical trace.

-Fact - There is an increased risk that a child will be sexually abused by a brother or sister within a family where there is physical and emotional violence, harsh discipline styles, parental neglect and pornography (Righthand & Welch, 2004).
+Fact - There is an increased risk that a child will be sexually abused by a brother or sister within a family where there is physical and emotional violence, harsh discipline styles, parental neglect and pornography (Righthand and Welch, 2004).

 Fact - The separation of parents may present the first safe opportunity for a child to disclose sexual abuse.

 - It is understandable that it can take parents time to accept what their child tells them or others.
 Parents may question allegations, consider alternative explanations and fact check with other people.
 Initial disbelief does not mean the parent cannot believe their child or will never believe their child or be able to provide for protection of their child even when they remain in a state of denial at some level.
-Practical responses for helping to build belief are further explored in the Working with parents section of this kit.
+Practical responses for helping to build belief are further explored in the Working with parentssection of this practice kit.

 Fact - Children also sexually abuse other children.

-The importance of understanding and responding to child sexual abuseNext
+Understanding and responding to child sexual abuseNext

-The child protection system and the criminal justice system
+Working with the criminal justice system

 Version historyBack to top